Learn about payments and the payment facilitator model from our team of experts

 What Is A Payment Facilitator?

-A payment facilitator is a company that allows the merchants who they approve to accept electronic payments using the payment facilitator’s infrastructure.
-Payment facilitators are responsible for underwriting and onboarding merchants – referred to as submerchants in the payment facilitator model – as well as servicing the submerchant once they begin accepting payments.
+A payment facilitator is a company that allows their customers to accept electronic payments using the payment facilitator’s infrastructure.
+Payment facilitators control the onboarding process for their customers – referred to as submerchants in the payment facilitator model – and are responsible for handling certain aspects of the overall transaction flow.

-The payment facilitator model started as an effort to streamline merchant services.
-In the traditional merchant acquiring model, merchants who wanted to begin accepting credit card transactions needed to set up an account with a merchant acquirer.
-A merchant acquirer is typically a bank or a bank sponsored firm, such as an independent sales organization (ISO).
+The payment facilitator model was created in order to streamline the process for businesses to begin accepting electronic payments.
+Traditionally, merchants who wanted to begin accepting credit card transactions needed to set up an account with a merchant acquirer, which is a bank or a bank sponsored firm.

 Who Is Involved in the Payment Facilitator Ecosystem?